 What is Platinum?

-Platinum is durable and strong and due to these properties it is often used for very delicate and intricate jewellery.
+Platinum is durable and strong and due to these and other properties it is often used for very delicate and intricate jewellery.
 Being a noble metal it resists chemical reaction, will not corrode, and it is not easily attacked by acids.
 Platinum is the least reactive metal.

 Important Platinum Facts